DoctorLogicProduct/DoctorLogicProduct.github.io/_pages/products/growth-accelerators/content-marketing.md

   component_css:
   class: content-marketing__feature--3
   headline: Expert Content Creation Specialists
-  text: SEO best practices are consistently evolving so what worked best yesterday
+  text: SEO best practices are always evolving so what worked best yesterday may not
-    may not be the best strategy for tomorrow.
-This is precisely why every member of our dedicated, in-house content marketing team possesses a deep knowledge of SEO industry trends and receives regular, recurring training to ensure your existing content (and every new content piece we add) is up-to-date and optimized in accordance to today’s standards.
+    be the best strategy tomorrow.
+This is why every member of our dedicated, in-house content marketing team possesses a deep knowledge of SEO industry trends and receives regular, recurring training to ensure your existing content (and every new content piece we add) is up-to-date and optimized in accordance to today’s standards.
   img: "/img/products/growth-accelerators/content-marketing/active-reporting.jpg"
   alt: Active Reporting
   img_alignment: Right